 Insurance fraud occurs when someone receives payment from an insurance company for fraudulent reasons.

 There’s a wide variety of insurance fraud that occurs on a yearly basis – in some cases, it could be exaggerating a claim to get more than the claim is actually worth, or it could even be causing a staged car accident to get the insurance money.

 Insurance fraud costs large companies millions of dollars every year, which is why law enforcement officers are so insistent on cracking down on those they believe to be fraudulent.

 Unfortunately, this can lead to many people suffering from charges for crimes that they did not commit.

 At Katz & Phillips, P.A., we’re prepared to help you defend your legal rights.

 Just because an insurance company doesn’t want to pay, doesn’t mean that you should be accused of insurance fraud.

 It’s a crime to take money from someone by fraudulent means, but if you involve the United States Postal Service in the transaction, charges of fraud escalate to a federal crime.

-Our attorneys have handled mail fraud cases and other federal court crimes many times before.
+Our attorneys have handled federal criminal charges many times before.
 We’ll use our experience to fight the charges against you.